yourlocal/PushNotification/README.md

 # Telerik Push Notifications Plugin for Android, iOS, WP8 and Windows 8

-## DESCRIPTION
+## Description

-The Telerik Push Notifications is based on the Phonegap Push Plugin: [https://github.com/phonegap-build/PushPlugin](https://github.com/phonegap-build/PushPlugin) and contains some bug fixes, new features and is easily integrated with the Telerik Backend Services.
+The Telerik Push Notifications is based on the Phonegap Push Plugin: [https://github.com/phonegap-build/PushPlugin](https://github.com/phonegap-build/PushPlugin) and contains some bug fixes, new features and is easily integrated with [Telerik Backend Services](http://www.telerik.com/backend-services).

 ## Using with Telerik Backend Services